hivemq/hivemq-testcontainer/CONTRIBUTING.md

 ## Contributing to the HiveMQ Community Projects

 Welcome to the HiveMQ Community!
-Glad to see your interest in contributing to HiveMQ MQTT Client.
+Glad to see your interest in contributing to the HiveMQ Testcontainer.
 Please checkout our [Contribution Guide](https://github.com/hivemq/hivemq-community/blob/master/CONTRIBUTING.adoc) to make sure your contribution will be accepted by the HiveMQ team.